Buildkite Agent SSH Keys

 ~/.ssh under whichever user the agent runs as.
 Each platform’s agent installation documentation specifies the exact location of this directory.

 Debugging SSH key issues

-To help debug SSH issues you can enable verbose logging by running your build with the following environment variable set:
+To help debug SSH issues, you can enable verbose logging by running your build with the following environment variable set:

 Creating a single SSH key